-- 1) Identify any literary terms that apply to them (protagonist, antagonist, hero, villain, eponymous, fatal flaw, foils, agency, Christ figure, personification, types, etc.) - 2) Characterize them including both exterior and interior character traits. - 3) Describe their character arc and identify whether it is positive, negative, or flat.
+- 1) Identify any literary terms that apply to them (protagonist, antagonist, hero, villain, eponymous, fatal flaw, foils, agency, personification, types, etc.) - 2) Characterize them including both exterior and interior character traits. - 3) Describe their character arc and identify whether it is positive, negative, or flat.

 Plot: Recount the major events in the story and identify their connections with the parts of a narrative/dramatic arc (exposition, inciting incident, rising action, crisis, climax, falling action, resolution, denouement).
 Note the central conflict of the story and whether it is internal or external.
-If applicable, note plot devices such as foreshadowing, cliffhangers, flashbacks, embedded/nested narrative, or prophecy/fulfillment.
+If applicable, note plot devices such as foreshadowing, cliffhangers, flashbacks, embedded/nested narrative, etc.

-Style: Identify important aspects of how the author presents the story such as details about form, genre, point of view, the voice of the narrator (person, reliability, fallibility, omniscience, subjective/objective, alignment, intrusion, direct address, free indirect discourse, etc), or frequently used literary devices (imagery, personification, prophecy/fulfillment, dialect, irony, allusion, symbolism, archaism, metaphor, simile, paradox, juxtaposition, epithets, proverbs, parody, hyperbole, embedded/nested narrative, etc.).
+Style: Identify important aspects of how the author presents the story such as details about form, genre, point of view, the voice of the narrator (person, reliability, fallibility, omniscience, subjective/objective, etc), or frequently used literary devices (imagery, personification, dialect, irony, allusion, symbolism, archaism, metaphor, simile, paradox, embedded/nested narrative, etc.).

 Theme: Identify one of the main ideas the story conveys and what the text shows us about that idea.
 Make sure it is an idea that is large enough to connect many smaller points to the text.

 Text Connection: Conclude with a paragraph that connects the text to an outside idea.
 Your paragraph may focus on any one of the following text connections: -